 Mrs Christine Guest, Mr Byron Cross, Mrs Norma Jamieson, Mrs Elizabeth Barron and Mr Carl Castellino.

 During ensuing months, this committee met monthly and a grief training course was conducted by Rev. Eric Cave and Nada Franks.
-The committee struggled to find true direction and it was at this time the “I Can Cope” programme was facilitated and worked very successfully.
+The committee struggled to find true direction and it was at this time the “I Can Cope” program was facilitated and worked very successfully.

-Publicity with talk-back radio programmes was arranged.
+Publicity with talk-back radio program was arranged.
 Newsletters were published and some money raising functions were held.
 During this time, Dr. Frank J Reynolds replaced Rev. Eric Cave on the committee.
 With further resignations taking place, the committee began to struggle, with only 4-5 members still faithfully trying to make decisions on its direction.
 The then acting chairman, Pat Cherry, in talks with Hugh Hiscutt, called a meeting for July 1988 at the Hellyer College to try and re-waken interest in the Hospice objectives.

 the story continues: